 Slow Turning the Engine with Turning Gear

-Before starting the main engine, it is crucial to perform a slow turningĀ procedure using the turning gear.
-This step helps prevent potential damage by fluid leaksĀ into the cylinders.
+Before starting the main engine, it is crucial to perform a slow turning procedure using the turning gear.
 The turning gear, operating at a speed of 1 revolution per minute (RPM), moves the crankshaft in small increments.
 This allows lubricating oil to reach all engine components, including piston rings, cylinder walls, and bearings.

 Ensuring Regulating Handles are in Finished with Engines Position

-Prior to engaging the turning gear, it is essential to ensure that the regulating handlesĀ are in the "Finished with Engines" position.
-This step is crucial to prevent any unintended engine start-up during the slow turningĀ process.
-By properly positioning the regulating handles, the engine is effectively isolated from the propulsion system.
-This allows for safe maintenance and inspection procedures.
+Prior to engaging the turning gear, it is crucial to ensure that the regulating handles display the "Working on Engine" signage.
+This step is essential to prevent any unintended engine start-up during the slow turning procedure.
+Properly setting the regulating handles isolates the engine from the propulsion system, facilitating safe maintenance and inspection.

 Opening Cylinder Indicator Cocks